2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/breaking-changes.md

 1. Moving internal stuff related to content blocks
 	1. `IContentBlock` from `SexyContent.Interfaces` to `Sxc.Blocks`
 	1. from `ToSic.SexyContent.ISxcInstance` to `ToSic.Sxc.Blocks.IBlockContext`
+	1. actually moved a lot of things there incl. `ContentBlock` now `BlockConfiguration` and more - all internal stuff

 #### Changed, but completely internal